 - 5.1 A sample that demonstrates absence of blue color consistent with the negative control is reported as 'did not indicate the presence of amylase'.
-Note: negative samples (like the control) may have a very slight blue tint and not appear perfectly clear. - 5.2 A negative result is not necessarily the total absence of saliva, and therefore, DNA testing should not be abandoned because of the absence of detectable amylase activity depending on case circumstances. - 5.3 This test is not human specific, there may be reactive amylases in plants and non-human animals.
+Note: negative samples (like the control) may have a very slight blue tint and not appear perfectly clear. - 5.2 A negative result is not necessarily the total absence of saliva, and therefore, DNA testing should not be abandoned because of the absence of detectable amylase activity depending on case circumstances. - Property of Idaho State Police Property of Idaho State Property of 5.3 This test is not human specific, there may be reactive amylases in plants and non-